 The immediate cost of treating a brain injury can be staggering.
 Even the diagnostic testing (MRIs and CT scans) used to spot brain injuries can run into the tens of thousands of dollars.
 When you add in the additional non-medical expenses associated with recovering from a motorcycle accident brain injury the average victim can expect to pay around $151,000 out of pocket (according to The National Foundation of Brain Research).

+You may not know what to do after a motorcycle accident.
 However, motorcyclists may be able to seek financial assistance from at-fault parties.
 California law allows individuals injured by another person's carelessness, recklessness, or disregard for their safety to seek financial compensation for injuries, medical expenses, lost wages and more.
 Indeed, in the majority of motorcycle accidents in California involving other automobiles, the bike rider is not at fault.
+You will want to find the best motorcycle lawyer to see if you even have a case.

 If you've suffered a TBI in a motorcycle accident caused by another individual, you could be entitled to financial compensation for your injuries.
 It may be time to get help from an experienced motorcycle accident attorney.